 "Whoa.
 So this is Candy-store's mail order business."

 "Do you think I'd know any arms dealers?
 I just got this from an old friend of granddad."
-Kaede didn't mention that the gun was unlicensed.
-It would have taken too long.
-She'd also recalled a movie where Russians had invaded the US, and used such records to round up armed civilians.
+Kaede didn't mention that the gun was unlicensed; she didn't have time to mess around with that.
+She'd also recalled a movie where Russians had invaded the US, and used gun license records to round up armed civilians.

 "Are you going to shoot the Martians, Candy-store?"